-It was not easy by any means but Paris Saint-Germain secured a much-needed 1-0 home win over RB Leipzig in the return UEFA Champions League group stage fixture.
+It was not easy by any means, but Paris Saint-Germain secured a much-needed 1-0 home win over RB Leipzig in their return UEFA Champions League group stage fixture.

 FIN DE MATCH !

 — Paris Saint-Germain (@PSG_inside) November 24, 2020

 PSG took the lead early on via a Neymar penalty goal, which was his first Champions League goal of the season.
 PSG was awarded the penalty attempt after Angel Di Maria was fouled in the box.

 From there, it seemed as if PSG was content with holding off the 1-0 lead.
 PSG was not aggressively pressing RB Leipzig, and did it not push to dominate possession over the remainder of the half.

 PSG finished the first half with a strikingly low 37.2 percent of possession, which was the club’s lowest such figure in this competition in three years.

 37.2 % – Paris have registered their worst possession at HT in the Champions League since September 2017 v Bayern Munich (33.8 %).
 Tactic ? pic.twitter.com/xwN1HGSp1U